Solid Organ Transplant and Cancer Risk

 What cancers happen after a transplant?

-• Non-melanoma skin cancers (squamous cell and basal cell).
+• Skin cancers (squamous cell, basal cell, melanoma, and merkel cell).

 • Non-Hodgkin lymphoma or Post-transplant lymphoproliferative disorders (PTLD).